UKHO/docs/quality-assurance/security-testing.md

 7. Brute-Force attacks

 	Taking an extract from the link provided then "A brute force attack can manifest itself in many different ways, but primarily consists in an attacker configuring predetermined values, making requests to a server using those values, and then analyzing the response".
-The link provides more on the subject - https://owasp.org/www-community/attacks/Brute_force_attack
+The link provides more on the subject - https://owasp.org/www-community/attacks/Brute_force_attack in addition i have included the OWASP ling to the security testing guide here https://owasp.org/www-project-web-security-testing-guide/

 8. SQL injection